mperdikeas/js-object-properties/README.md

 * **height**: the "height" of the object on which the property is located measured from the 'base' of the prototype chain.
 I.e. 0 corresponds to the Object prototype.

-A single function is exported (*properties*) which returns, when called with an object argument an array of objects corresponding to the argument's properties.
+Function *properties* is exported which returns, when called with an object argument, an array of objects corresponding to that argument's properties.
 Objects are of the following kind:

 ```javascript
     {